4dv/uclip/README.md

-# Whats this
+# What is this
-A command line utility to make it easier to work with windows clipboard.
+A command line utility to make it easier to work with windows clipboard from command line.